Technology Competence for Lawyers: Ignorance Is No Excuse

 “Amateur Hour” No Longer Allowed for Ediscovery

-In January 2021, Judge Iain D. Johnson of the Northern District of Illinois issued a scathing 256-page sanctions order in DR Distributors, LLC v.
+In January 2021, Judge Iain D. Johnston of the Northern District of Illinois issued a scathing 256-page sanctions order in DR Distributors, LLC v.
 21 Century Smoking, Inc. that has been characterized as a veritable “Ediscovery 101 Course” for lawyers.

 After a brutal and detailed description of numerous failures on defense counsel’s part to competently oversee the collection, preservation, review, and production of critical and relevant emails from their client’s email accounts, the defense counsel “confessed” his ignorance: “I just don’t have the technical background necessary to make the technical distinction that escaped us here.”
 Another lawyer for the defense team attempted to assert that “because this is a trademark case, ESI was unimportant.”